rocksclusters/FingerPrint/README.md

  - prelink (to remove prelinking information from libraries and get their hash)
  - dpkg or rpm (to record package version and info regarding dependencies)

+FingerPrint comes with a stack tracing facility that can be used to determine which shared library opens a file.
+The stack tracing module is not required for the proper functioning.
+To compile the module you will need libunwind shared libraries (version 0.99 comes with libunwind-ptrace compiled statically so it does not work :-().
+The stack tracing facility is written in C, so it requires gcc.

 Installation
 ------------